 Is Lemon Juice An Alternative?

 Whats better: apple cider vinegar or lemon juice?
 Both are acids after all.
 One reason for asking this question is lemon juice tastes better than vinegar.
-So, might lemon juice help weight loss like ACV seems to?
+So, does lemon juice help weight loss like apple cider vinegar seems to?

 While they are both acids, one difference is that apple cider vinegar contains acetic acid.
 Lemon juice contains citric acid.
 Lemon juice does not contain acetic acid.
 The chemical structures of acetic acid and citric acid are different.